seppel3599/toolchain-media/prasentation.md

   - Was haben wir gelernt?

-- What?
+- Was?
-- Who?
+- Wer?
-- How?
+- Wie?
-- Any problems?
+- Probleme?
-- Learnings?
+- Was haben wir gelernt?
-- Overview.
+- Übersicht.